 The cupboards were the first furniture item to land in the skip…..

-It does seem that Christmas has creeped up on us again doesn’t it?
+It does seem that Christmas has creped up on us again doesn’t it?
 Households all over the world are decorating homes and getting ready for Santa.
-I must admit the Christas lights are also hiding all my decorating to-dos, the list that seems to be getting longer and harder to avoid.
+I must admit the Christmas lights are also hiding all my decorating to-dos, the list that seems to be getting longer and harder to avoid.

 Now is a perfect time to get ready for Christmas and ensure there are no excuses to not completing my DIY jobs in the new year.
 If relatives are still asking what to get me for Christmas I have started referring them this site, which seems to have all my DIY tasks catered for.